dimitrov-adrian/ckfinder-watermark-plugin/README.md

-# ckfinder-watermark-plugin
+# ckfinder-watermark-plugin (1.2)

 An Watermark plugin for [CKFinder](http://ckfinder.com/) with GUI and preview options.

 ## Requirements
 - CKFinder 3
+- PHP ≥ 5.2
-- PHP 5 with GD support
+- PHP GD or PHP ImageMagick

 ## Add plugin to CKFinder